goncalogarcia99/goncalogarcia99/README.md

 ### Welcome!

 - Computer Science and Computer Engineering BS student at the Lisbon Superior Engineering Institute ([ISEL](https://isel.pt/)).
 - 😄 Documentation is like sex.
-When it's good, it's verry good.
+When it's good, it's very good.
 When it's bad, it's better than nothing.